ambient-innovation/django-ai-kit-auth/react-lib/README.md

 ### MockUserStore

 This component provides a mocked [`UserStore`](#UserStore) for testing purposes.
-It works the same way [`UserStore`](#UserStore) does.
+It provides the same context that [`UserStore`](#UserStore) does, however, all functions provided here return promises that never resolve.
-It does not provide fully functioning authentication helper functions to its children, but rather empty ones.

 ### AuthFunctionContext

 This is a react `Context` and can be used as such.
 Its Consumer will receive the following fields:

-* `apiUrl: string`: contains the url of the backend.
-This is exactly the same as the `apiUrl` prop passed to `UserStore`
+* `apiUrl: string`: contains the url of the backend provided in the configuration.
 * `csrf: string`:
 a token obtained from the server, used to guard against Cross Site Request Forgeries.
 Whenever you make a `POST`, `DELETE`, `PATCH` or `PUT` request to our backend, you need to